rsanchovilla/SimH_cpanel/README.md

 The visuals covers interactive control panels (lights, switches, buttons) but also other devices: tapes, card readers, disk, etc.

-IBM360 and i7000 work is based on Richard Cornwell own's SimH fork, and is implemented using SimH own SDL based modules. i701, i650 and NORC work is based on my own SimH simulators
+IBM360 and i7000 work is based on Richard Cornwell SimH fork, modified to use cpanel modules. swtpc6800 work is based on SimH Bill Beech. i701, i650 and NORC simulators are my own SimH simulators

 <table>
 <thead>